 Youth Recognition Awards: Recognizing our Volunteers

-If you are an agency, school, or non-profit and you have a teen that goes above an beyond volunteering for you, please consider nominating them for this award.
+If you are an agency, school, or non-profit and you have a teen who goes above an beyond volunteering for you, please consider nominating them for this award.
 You may nominate more than one youth.
 They must go to school or live within the City of Thousand Oaks (this includes the Ventura portion of Westlake Village, and Newbury Park).
 See nomination form for details.

 Each year the City honors Youth volunteers at an awards ceremony and recognizes a Youth of the Year.
 Youth/teens play an active role in supporting the community.
 They volunteer their time, talent, and creativity to benefit hundreds of clubs, organizations, and events.
 From working with the Boy Scouts and Girl Scouts, to assisting neighbors, tutoring, organizing fundraisers, and volunteering at events, their altruistic spirit is an example to all.
 The Youth Commission hosts an annual event to honor teens as a way to thank them for their contributions and to bring attention to their volunteer spirit.